AmaduKamara/react-tailwindcss-template/README.md

-# Job and Tasks Board App
+# React and TailwindCSS Template App

-> Job Listing and task board app with authentication basics for adding and managing job posting
+> This is a template for setting up starter project for react and tailwindcss

 ## Built With